nepathyaorg/network-programming/Assignments/unit2-assignment.md

-Unit 2 Assignments....

 Networking in Java allows communication between devices over a network.
 The `InetAddress` class is used to handle IP addresses, hostnames, and different types of network addresses.
-Below are two Java programs:

-1. Illustrating different types of addresses.
+### 1. Write a JAVA program to illustrate different types of address.
-2. Demonstrating the difference between `getHostName()` and `getCanonicalHostName()` along with determining if an address is IPv4 or IPv6.

 ---

-1. JAVA Program to Illustrate Different Types of Address

 ```java
 import java.net.*;